RadBlueDawg/Squire-Discord-Bot/README.md

 All commands should by prefixed with a '!' character when typed into the Discord chat.

 ### dum
-The bot will call whoever typed this command in dumb in some manner.
+The bot will call whoever typed this command in dumb in some manner, determined by randomly pulling a line from a text file.
 I wrote this because I made the big dum.

+### quote
+The bot will either pull a random quote from a text file, or add a specified quote to the text file.
+The usage of quotes around the added quote is important if you want the whole quote to be added.

 ### help
 Outputs help text for each of the commands.
 Whatever Discord automagically puts together.